govau/design-system-site/content/components/text-inputs/disabled.md

 ## Disabled

-A disabled input element is unusable and not clickable.
-This can be used to prevent a user from interacting with the input element until another action is complete.
+Disabled input elements are unusable and can not be clicked.
+This prevents a user from interacting with the input element until another action is complete.
 Disabled input elements in a form will not be submitted.